tessgi/TessGiWebsite/content/pages/the-mission/telescope.md

-Title: Characteristics of the Kepler space telescope
+Title: Characteristics of the TESS space telescope
 Save_as: the-tess-space-telescope.html

 [TOC]